PlutoZhang/ztrial-scenarios/scenario_2.md

 ## Step 2: Extending Zowe Application Framework

-In this step, you will combine some provided code snippets with the skeleton code to build a sample React application that works on the Zowe Desktop.
+In this step, you will combine some provided code snippets with the skeleton code to build a Sample React application that works on the Zowe Desktop.

 ### Procedure

-1. Locate and test the React application.
+1. Locate and test the Sample React application.
-    1. Start Firefox.
-    1. In the address field, enter the following URL to access the Zowe Desktop.
+    1. Start Firefox and enter the following URL to access the Zowe Desktop in the address field.
         ```https://10.149.60.146:8544/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html```
-    1. Enter the following username and password.
+    1. Enter the following username and password to log in.
         - User name: TSTRADM
         - Password: TSTRADM

          The Zowe Desktop opens.
-    1. Click the Start menu and scroll down to locate the React application.
-Right-click on the React application and select **Pin to taskbar** for later use.
+    1. In the Zowe desktop, click the Start menu and scroll down to locate the React Sample application.
+Right-click on the React Sample application and select **Pin to taskbar** for later use.
-    1. Click to open the React app from the taskbar.
+    1. Click to open the React Sample application from the taskbar.
-        You can click through the links and you will see that some function is not working.
+        You could click through the links and you will see that some function is not working.
 This is because there are missing values in the configuration file of this application.

         <img src="./images/scenario2-ui-react-app.png" width="200">